 Southern Washlands Nature Corridor

-The individual areas stretch from Stanley Ferry Flash in the North, through Parkhill and the Southern Washlands Nature Reserve, to Half Moon and the Ashfields in the South.
+The sites stretch from Stanley Ferry Flash in the north, the Southern Washlands Nature Reserve to Half Moon and the Ashfields in the south.

 Facilities and services

 - Free parking at Heath (see map above)

 - Food served in pubs at both ends of the corridor

 In the winter, you can spot various wildfowl passing through the area during their migration, like:

 In spring and summer, the grassland is full of wildflowers, butterflies, and dragonflies.
 There are also beautiful Sweet Chestnut trees to see in the autumn